HomeBankingBookkeepingTaxesInvoices

 Additionally, with business banking, there are a number of major advantages beyond the basics:

 • Accurately track cash flow and expenses.
 A dedicated bank account for your business, where all your transactions occur, makes it much easier to keep track of cash flow.
-You can easily see deposits and withdrawals without needing to sort out personal transactions.
+You can easily see deposits and withdrawals without sorting out personal transactions.
 This also makes it easier to plan major expenses.

 • Access your funds with a debit card.
-A business debit card is a fantastic way to handle simple, quick purchases without having to worry about managing a credit card.
+A business debit card is a fantastic way to handle simple, quick purchases without worrying about managing a credit card.
 This is especially true early in your business’s life, when you may not qualify for credit cards with great perks.

 • Simplify taxes.
-Having your business transactions contained in one account can drastically simplify your tax filing.
-You'll know exactly where to go when you need to verify expenses and hunt for possible deductions.
+Having your business transactions in one account can drastically simplify your tax filing.
+You'll know exactly where to go when verifying expenses and hunting for possible tax deductions.
 There also won’t be any confusion about how much revenue your business brought in, because it’s all funneled through your bank account.
-Small business taxes can be tricky, so anything that simplifies the process is huge.
+Small business taxes can be tricky, so anything simplifying the process is huge.

 • Apply for loans.
 Some business banking solutions also offer other services, like loans.
 When you open an account, it makes the loan application process easier.
-Financing is often a sticking point for new businesses, so this can be a nice perk.
-Having centralized banking also makes it easy to show proof of financials when securing funding outside your bank.
+Financing is often a sticking point for new businesses, which can be a nice perk.
+Centralized banking also makes it easy to show proof of financials when securing funding outside your bank.

 • Protect your business legally.
-Operating a business comes with risks, and one that has to be considered is the potential for legal action to be taken against you.
-When your business and personal finances are mixed, a lawsuit against your business could potentially impact your assets.
-Separating these offers an extra layer of protection.
+Operating a business carries risks, including potential lawsuits against your company.
+If your business and personal finances mix, a lawsuit against your business could threaten your personal assets.
+Separating these finances offers an extra layer of protection.

 • Keep your customer information secure.
 A proper banking system helps protect sensitive customer information.
 This is extremely important in today’s era of data breaches, cyberattacks, and scams.
 It helps build customer trust, which often translates into customer loyalty.